kojinkai/js-handbook/README.md

 // OK.
 Function body is hoisted meaning it can be used before declaration. function thisNamedFunction() {};

-// Better. `thisOtherNamedFunction` is initialised to undefined at the top of the enclosing scope but cannot be called until the function body assignment is encountered.
-This may result in more predictable behaviour. const thisOtherNamedFunction = function() {};
+// A bit better. `thisOtherNamedFunction` is initialised to undefined at the top of the enclosing scope but cannot be called until the function body assignment is encountered.
+This may result in more predictable behaviour. var thisOtherNamedFunction = function() {};

+// Better still, stick to let or const keywords for variable declaration which forces you to declare them before they are used, at the top of the scope.
 ```

 ## The this keyword